iGEM-Bettencourt-2021/Dry-lab/README.md

 # Dry-lab
 Welcome to the Dry-Lab GitHub page for iGEM 2021 Bettencourt team!
 You will find there all the relevant information and links related to the computational, numerical and data management issues of this project.
-This page will be updated regularly with our objectives from ideas brainstorming to data analysis and website development.
+This repository will be updated regularly with our objectives from ideas brainstorming to data analysis and website development.

 The members of this team are the following: